lebriggs/laura_website_2/content/talk/promptdesign/index.md

   url: https://t.ly/2Jjub
 ---

-* I'm confident that my 2024 peaked right after I narrated the development of the mind map.
+* I'm confident that my year peaked directly after I narrated the mind map I used to create the prompt design course.
 You know how much I love diagrams but this one has a lot going on - even for me.
-* The course I created while at UVic Libraries is live (but it could have been changed from my original creation).